Skip to Content

 ”My country gate isn’t appearing”

-The country gate only appears once per visitor (set in localStorage for 30 days).
+The country gate only appears once per visitor (the dismissal is set in localStorage — 1 day for a soft dismiss, or 365 days if the visitor ticked Don’t ask again on this device).
 If you’ve already seen it, clear localStorage for your storefront URL or browse in incognito.

 It also doesn’t appear if the detected country has no configured market — the switch would be a no-op.